SketchyMaze/guidebook/docs/doodads.md

 Boy will get "stuck" standing on top of the pile.
 If this happens, use the [cheat code](hacking.md#cheat-codes) `ghost mode` to get yourself unstuck.

-**New in v0.8.0:**
-If it receives a **power** signal (from a [linked](linked-doodads.md#buttons) Button or Switch), the Anvil will reset to its original location on the level, making "reset buttons" possible for puzzle levels.
+If it receives a **power** signal (from a [linked](linked-doodads.md#buttons) Button or Switch), the Box will reset to its original location on the level, making "reset buttons" possible for puzzle levels.

 ---